JupiterOne/sdk/docs/integrations/development_guide.md

   [`Account`](https://github.com/JupiterOne/data-model/blob/main/src/schemas/Account.json).
   Objects may have more than one `_class`.
 - `schema`: An object used to specify and extend the schema inherited from the `_class`.
-This object is useful for testing integrations and showing what information can or will show up on the created `Entity` or `Relationship`.
+The schema object is useful for testing integrations and communicating what information can or will show up on the created `Entity` or `Relationship`.

 Let's edit this object to conform to our `Account` on DigitalOcean.